- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 Why might I have pelvic (belly) pain each month?

-Some women with MRKH may have a tiny uterus called a “uteri or uterine remnant”.
-The uterus or womb is not big enough to carry a baby but it can cause pelvic pain if blood from this small uterus goes into the belly.
+In general, some women can tell when they ovulate (make an egg) each month because they feel some discomfort or twinge in their lower belly.
+Most of the time this mild pain is nothing to worry about as it is caused from normal ovulation.
+Some women with MRKH may have a tiny uterus called a “uterine remnant” or “uterine horn.”
+This type of uterus or womb is not big enough to carry a baby but sometimes it can cause pelvic pain if blood leaks into the pelvic cavity.
 Your gynecologist will be able to tell if you have a small uterus and if it needs to be removed.
 If you have belly pain, it’s important to tell your medical team.

 If I don’t create a vagina but I do decide to have sex, will anything bad happen?

 If you have vaginal intercourse before your vagina is created using dilators or surgery, sex will likely be very painful.
 It could cause a tear in your vagina and bleeding.
 Creating a vagina with vaginal intercourse alone can be done but comes with risks and is usually very uncomfortable.
 However, there are other ways in which couples can be sexually intimate that do not involve vaginal penetration.
 When you are ready to become sexually active, having MRKH will not limit your ability to engage in other sexual activities, nor will it limit your ability to experience sexual pleasure.